felixbur/nkululeko/paper/paper.md

 DONE
 ```
 # Statement of need
 Open-source tools are believed to be one of the reasons for accelerated science and technology.
-They are more secure, easy to customise and transparent.
+They are more secure, easy to customise, and transparent.
 There are several open-source tools that exist for acoustic, sound, and audio analysis, such as librosa [@McFee:2015], TorchAudio [@Yang:2021], pyAudioAnalysis [@Giannakopoulos:2015], ESPNET [@Watanabe:2018], and SpeechBrain [@speechbrain:2021].
 However, none of them are specialised in speech analysis with high-level interfaces for novices in the speech processing area.

 One exception is Spotlight [@spotlight:2023], an open-source tool that visualises metadata distributions in audio data.
 An existing interface between `nkululeko` and Spotlight can be used to combine the visualisations of Spotlight with the functionalities of Nkululeko.

 Nkululeko follows these principles:

-- *Minimum programming skills*: the only programming skills required are to prepare the data in the correct (CSV) format and to run the command line tool.
+- *Minimum programming skills*: The only programming skills required are preparing the data in the correct (CSV) format and running the command line tool.
 For AUDFORMAT, no preparation is needed.

-- *Standardised data format and label*: the data format is based on CSV and AUDFORMAT, which is a widely used format for data exchange.
+- *Standardised data format and label*: The data format is based on CSV and AUDFORMAT, which are widely used formats for data exchange.
 The standard headers are like 'file', 'speaker', 'emotion', 'age', and 'language' but also can be customised.
-Data could be saved anywhere in the computer, but recipe for the data preparation is advised to be saved in `nkululeko/data` folder (and make a soft link to the original data location).
+Data could be saved anywhere on the computer, but the recipe for the data preparation is advised to be saved in `nkululeko/data` folder (and/or make a soft link to the original data location).

 - *Replicability*: the experiments are specified in a configuration file, which can be shared with others including the splitting of training, development, and test partition.
 All results are stored in a folder with the same name as the experiment.

 - *High-level interface*: the user specifies the experiment in an INI file, which is a simple text file that can be edited with any text editor.
 The user does not need to write Python code for experiments.

-- *Transparency*: as CLI, nkululeko *always output debug*, in which info, warning, and error will be obviously displayed in terminal (and should be easily understood).
+- *Transparency*: as CLI, nkululeko *always output debug*, in which info, warning, and error will be obviously displayed in the terminal (and should be easily understood).
 The results are stored in the experiment folder for further investigations and are represented as images, texts, and even a fully automatically compiled PDF report written in latex.

 # Usage in existing research
 <!-- list of papers used nkululeko -->
 Nkululeko has been used in several research projects since its first appearance in 2022 [@nkululeko:2022].
 The following list gives an overview of the research papers that have used Nkululeko:

-- [@burkhardt:2022-syntact]: this paper reported a database development of synthesized speech for basic emotions and its evaluation using Nkululeko toolkit.
+- [@burkhardt:2022-syntact]: this paper reported a database development of synthesized speech for basic emotions and its evaluation using the Nkululeko toolkit.

-- [@Burkhardt:2024]: this papers shows how to use Nkululeko to bias detection.
-The finding on two datasets, UACorpus and Androids, show that some features are correlated with the target label, e.g., depression, and can be used to detect bias in the database.
+- [@Burkhardt:2024]: this paper shows how to use Nkululeko for bias detection.
+The findings on two datasets, UACorpus and Androids, show that some features are correlated with the target label, e.g., depression, and can be used to detect bias in the database.

-- [@Atmaja:2024a]: this papers shows Nkululeko's capability for ensemble learning with focus on uncertainty estimation.
+- [@Atmaja:2024a]: this paper shows Nkululeko's capability for ensemble learning with a focus on uncertainty estimation.

+- [@Atmaja:2025]: in this paper, evaluations of different handcrafted acoustic features and SSL approaches for pathological voice detection tasks were reported, highlighting the ease of using Nkululeko to perform extensive experiments including combinations of different features at different levels (early and late fusions)

 # Acknowledgements

 We acknowledge support from these various projects: